Canadian 5-Year Bond Yield Surges

 Closing Costs!

-General Mohamed Mahmoud 11 Feb
+General 11 Feb

 Buying your biggest asset is not always easy.
 You need cash on